cptnbrando/captainbrando-svelte/README.md

 ## Svelte + TS + Vite

-Check out [SvelteKit](https://github.com/sveltejs/kit#readme), which is also powered by Vite... ah i am unable to make the sveltekit run fast for whatever reason, so using this
+Check out [SvelteKit](https://github.com/sveltejs/kit#readme), which is also powered by Vite

 ## Technical considerations